GwizBilly/JSObject-extract/README.md

 # Restful client that fetches geography

-The geo needs to be extarcted from a "cubeMetadata" POST request.
+The geo needs to be extracted from a "cubeMetadata" POST request.
 One request per productId, followed by subsetting, and outputing to .csv format.

 This second part is done with asyncPost.js and list.js.